-The Hublot Big Bang doesn’t follow convention—and that’s exactly why it’s gaining traction as an investment-grade timepiece.
+The Hublot Big Bang doesn’t follow convention, and that’s exactly why it’s gaining traction as an investment-grade timepiece.
 Originally launched in 2005, the Big Bang was never meant to blend in.
 With its fusion of ceramic, carbon fiber, titanium, and rubber, it disrupted the traditional Swiss watch industry and polarized collectors.

-But today, two decades later, the same boldness that once made it a curiosity is turning it into a collectible.
+But today, two decades later, the same boldness that once made it a curiosity is turning it into a genuine collectible.

 History of the Hublot Big Bang

-The Hublot Big Bang may seem like a modern statement piece at first glance, but its origin story dates back to the early 2000s.
-Launched in 2005 under the creative direction of Jean-Claude Biver, the Big Bang was built on a disruptive concept that Hublot calls the “Art of Fusion”—a bold strategy that mixed unexpected materials like gold and rubber, ceramic and titanium, in ways the Swiss watch industry had never embraced before.
+The Hublot Big Bang may look like a modern statement piece at first glance, but its origin story dates back to the early 2000s.
+Launched in 2005 under the creative direction of Jean-Claude Biver, the Big Bang was built on a disruptive concept that Hublot calls the Art of Fusion.
+That bold strategy mixed unexpected materials like gold and rubber, ceramic and titanium, in ways the Swiss watch industry had never embraced before.

-After its first decade, Hublot doubled down on vertical integration, manufacturing its own calibres and releasing increasingly collectible editions, including sapphire-cased tourbillons and blockchain-authenticated NFT watches.
+After its first decade, Hublot doubled down on vertical integration, manufacturing its own calibres and releasing increasingly collectible editions including sapphire-cased tourbillons and blockchain-authenticated NFT watches.

-Key historical milestones include:
+Key historical milestones worth knowing about:

-- 2005 – Launch of the original Big Bang Chronograph, combining gold and rubber with modular case construction.
+• 2005 – Launch of the original Big Bang Chronograph, combining gold and rubber with modular case construction.

-- 2010 – Unveiling of the in-house Unico calibre, marking a turning point in Hublot’s movement development.
+• 2010 – Unveiling of the in-house Unico calibre, marking a turning point in Hublot’s movement development.

-- 2012–2018 – Limited editions with Ferrari, Berluti, and Sang Bleu establish the Big Bang as a collaboration-driven icon.
+• 2012–2018 – Limited editions with Ferrari, Berluti, and Sang Bleu establish the Big Bang as a collaboration-driven icon.

-- 2020–2023 – Launch of Big Bang Integral and Sapphire models; expansion into colored ceramic and transparent designs.
+• 2020–2023 – Launch of Big Bang Integral and Sapphire models; expansion into colored ceramic and transparent designs.

-- 2025 – 20th anniversary of the Big Bang, marked by commemorative editions and new Unico 2 calibre rollouts.
+• 2025 – 20th anniversary of the Big Bang, marked by commemorative editions and new Unico 2 calibre rollouts.

 Different Models of the Hublot Big Bang